 Afternoon & All Day Sessions: Begins at 4:30 p.m.

-Check-In and Check-Out is located at the camp pavillion on the east side of the Zoo's main parking lot.
-Please look for large tents and signs to guide the way!
+Check-In and Check-Out is located in the Multipurpose Room to the right of the Zoo Front Gates.
+Look for signs to guide the way!

 Camp is for campers

 Only Zoo staff and registered volunteers may enter the drop-off area.
 Guardians must remain outside the check-in area at all times.

 What if my camper (or I) has separation anxiety?